 More than any other brand, KeepCup kept coming up in our conversations.
-These small glass cups were originally designed by two former baristas in Melbourne, Australia, meaning they help people like Joanna Lareau, barista at Blue Bottle Coffee do their jobs.
-“I like KeepCups because they’re made for baristas to pour into so they’re the easiest for us to make latte art in.
-It’s also easier, because of their small size for us to make a cortado or a cappuccino and where they put the sleeve helps us to know how high to fill the cup.
-Some reusable cups are so big they don’t fit into the espresso machine,” she says.
+These small glass cups were originally designed by two former baristas in Melbourne, Australia, making it easier for people like Joanna Lareau, barista at Blue Bottle Coffee to do their jobs.
+“I like KeepCups because they’re made for baristas to pour into so they’re the easiest for us to make latte art in,” says Lareau.
+She also notes that, because of their small size, KeepCups are easier to use when making cortados or cappuccinos.
+“Some reusable cups are so big they don’t fit into the espresso machine,” she says.
 Ryan Fisher, Director of Operations and Roaster at GoodBoyBob Coffee in Santa Monica, California, likes KeepCups because they’re stylish, and the glass gets his coffee to the exact temperature he likes quickly.

-Strategist senior editor Simone Kitchens uses this cherry-red Hydro Flask for her daily caffeine dose.
+Former Strategist senior editor Simone Kitchens uses this Hydro Flask for her daily caffeine dose.
 “I drink lattes, which are eye-rollingly expensive when you add the almond milk and the tip and maybe get it iced.
 I got this thermos-like container for my morning coffee.
 Its stocky profile reminds me of the soup containers we all lugged around in elementary school.”

 Coffee director Gina Gerfao of Blue State Coffee knows it’s important to encourage people if you want to make real change.
-“We try to incentivize customers to bring their own mug by offering a 50 cent discount for those who do bring their own.
-Part of our mission is to minimize our environmental impact through sustainable practices, so we’re always pleased when customers bring their own travel mug or thermos as it helps us decrease waste.”
-Zojirushi has been a Strategist favorite for years so it’s a great place to start.
+“Part of our mission is to minimize our environmental impact through sustainable practices, so we try to incentivize customers to bring their own mug by offering a 50-cent discount.”
+Her pick, the Zojirushi insulated travel mug, has also been a Strategist favorite for years.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.